websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 Using the workflow designer, users can configure Workflow Actions and notifications for each node.

 Actions are very adaptable and you can specify when the Action occurs: before entering the node, after exiting a node, or once a task node is assigned.
-For example, when a reviewer rejects an Web Content article, a Workflow Action sets the asset's status as _Pending_ and automatically reassigns the article to the original author.
+For example, when a reviewer rejects a Web Content article, a Workflow Action sets the asset's status as _Pending_ and automatically reassigns the article to the original author.

 ![You can add an Action to a Task node.](./configuring-workflow-actions-and-notifications/images/01.png)